AlphaRaissey/Adidas-Sales-Database--2020-2021-/README.md

 ## 7. **Top Cities by Total Sales**  (Bar Chart)

 ## Dashboard Overview
-The Adidas Sales Dashboard (2020–2021) provides a comprehensive view of the company’s sales performance across multiple dimensions including products, regions, retailers, and time periods.
+The Adidas Sales Dashboard provides a comprehensive view of the company’s sales performance across multiple dimensions including products, regions, retailers, and time periods.
 I added interactive Slicers for Product Category, Store Type, Region, and Month.
 This allows stakeholders to instantly filter the data and focus on specific areas of interest without interacting directly with the raw dataset.
-The result is a dynamic, user-friendly dashboard built entirely in Excel — designed for clarity, speed, and business decision-making.
+The result is a dynamic, user-friendly dashboard built entirely in Excel, designed for clarity, speed, and business decision-making.

 ## Tools Used
  Microsoft Excel ( Data cleaning, data summarization, analysis dynamic visualizations)